St. Paul's Episcopal Church Oakland

 Compline

-Compline, Prayers for the End of the Day
+Prayers for the end of the day.

-The transcendent quality of the Gregorian chant and polyphony, along with the beauty of St. Paul's Church bathed in candlelight, has made the service an oasis of peace and serenity in the lives of those who attend.
+The transcendent quality of Gregorian chant and polyphony, the period of silence, and the beauty of St. Paul’s Church bathed in candlelight make this service an oasis of peace and serenity.
+There is no sermon.

 Compline, Sunday, February 26, 2023.